stevenjudd/stevenjudd.github.io/_posts/2021-03-06-Advanced-Search-and-Replace-in-VSCode.md

 > **Note:** you may need to use curly braces after the dollar sign if you need to add numeric values directly after the group or if you are using named capture groups.
 As an example, if you used ```(?<url>https?://.*?)(?: |,|$)``` as your Find string then you would use ```[${url}](${url})``` as your Replace string.

-Speaking of Ctrl+z, if you run the above replacement, it will mess up the output.
+Speaking of Ctrl+Z, if you run the above replacement, it will mess up the output.
 I could have corrected this and left this part out of the post, but I wanted to show that sometimes you may overlook something or don't anticipate the results.
 It can happen to all of us.
 What I forgot was to add back in the second capture group.
 Thus, it was stripping off the space, comma, or EOL characters.
 To fix this, add ```$2``` to the end of the Replace string.
 Here is what the Find and Replace box looks like:

 ![_config.yml]({{ site.baseurl }}/images/Advanced-Search-and-Replace-in-VSCode-3.png)